zikunz/tp/docs/DeveloperGuide.md

 **CLI** | Command Line Interface | A program that accepts text inputs to execute operating system functions **GUI** | Graphical User Interface | An interface that allows users to interact through graphical icons **Mainstream OS** | Windows, Linux, Unix, OS-X | Operating systems

-## Instructions for manual testing

-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing} <br> <br>

 [Return to Top](#1-introduction)